Humboldt Park (Chicago park): History

-Aerial photo of Humboldt Park's Boat House.

 William Le Baron Jenney began developing the park in the 1870s, molding a flat prairie landscape into a "pleasure ground" with horse trails and a pair of lagoons.
 Originally named "North Park", it opened to the public in 1877, but landscape architects such as Jens Jensen made significant additions to the park over the next few decades.
 Between 1905 and 1920, Jensen connected the two lagoons with a river, planted a rose garden, and built a fieldhouse, boathouse, and music pavilion.

 In 2018, the Chicago Park District and Chicago Parks Foundation partnered with the Garden Conservancy organization to improve the Jens Jensen Formal Garden.
 They rehabilitated the natural landscape and repaired deteriorating infrastructure, winning the 2018 Jens Jensen Award from the Illinois chapter of the American Society of Landscape Architects.

 The park played a prominent role in the past for Chicago's Polish community.
 The Polish Constitution Day Parade once traditionally terminated here at the Tadeusz Kosciuszko statue that was located here before it was moved to the Solidarity Promenade on the lakefront Museum Campus in 1981.
 Additionally, pianist and Polish statesman Ignace Paderewski delivered a famous address where he rallied Chicagoans to the cause of a free and independent Poland.

 From 2012 to 2014, Humboldt Park was the home of the punk rock–based music festival Riot Fest and Carnival.
 For 2015, the three-day music festival was met with opposition from Alderman Roberto Maldonado and local residents over the condition of the grass, lack of accessibility during and after the festival, and gentrification of the surrounding area.
 This led to the festival's relocation south to Douglass Park.

 In 2019, an alligator (a non-native species to the Midwest) was found at the park's lagoon, capturing much interest and media attention.